thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 function pointer.
 Each instruction is then replaced with a switch block.
 The switch block contains a case for each of the potential targets of the  function pointer.
-The targets are found by looking for all functions in the goto program that match the type of the function pointer.
+The targets are found by looking for all functions in the goto program that approximately match the type of the function pointer.

-Note that this pass must be applied after all linking has been done.
-Either for the standard libraries [link] or when combining multiple goto models into one.
+Note that for this pass to work as intended, all potential targets of calls to function pointers must be in the model.
+Otherwise they will not be added to the relevant switch blocks.
+This may cause the assertion that the switch blocks' fallthrough is unreachable to be shown to be violated via an invalid counter example.

 _Predecessor passes are [String Instrumentation] /
 [Removal/Lowering of Assembly](#Removal/Lowering-of-Assembly)._